2024-25 Catalog

 Prerequisites: MATH 263 or MATH 309

-MATH 338 Linear Models in Statistics with Applications 3,4 Credits
+MATH 338 Statistical Models in Data Science 3,4 Credits

 Least square principles in multiple regression and their interpretations; estimation, hypotheses testing, confidence and prediction intervals, modeling, regression diagnostic, multicollinearity, model selection, analysis of variance and covariance; logistic regression.
 Introduction to topics in time series analysis such as ARMA, ARCH, and GARCH models.
 Applications to natural sciences, finance and economics.
 Use of computer packages.